KonstantinosBatman/CCNA-Labs/README.md

 - **Basic VLAN Setup**
   A project showcasing the configuration of VLANs for network segmentation.

-- **IVR (Interactive Voice Response)**
+- **IVR (Inter-VLAN-Routing)**
-  A project demonstrating the setup and configuration of an IVR system.
+   A project demonstrating the setup and configuration of Inter-VLAN Routing to enable communication between different VLANs.

 - **Static Routing**
   A project that covers static routing between multiple routers in Cisco Packet Tracer.